vue-land/create-vue-app/packages/template-vue/template/README.md

 By default we only polyfill `window.Promise` and `Object.assign`.
 You can add more polyfills in `./src/polyfills.js`.

+## Analyze bundle size

+Run `yarn report` to get a report of bundle size which helps you:

+- Realize what's really inside your bundle
+- Find out what modules make up the most of it's size
+- Find modules that got there by mistake
+- Optimize it!

 <% if (karma) { %>
 ## Test